x-systems/phlex-data/docs/model.rst

     Keep in mind - `true` means `desc`, desc means descending.
 Otherwise it will be ascending order by default.

-    You can also use \Atk4\Dsql\Expression or array of expressions instead of field name here.
+    You can also use \Phlex\Data\Persistence\Sql\Expression or array of expressions instead of field name here.
     Or even mix them together::

         $m->setOrder($m->expr('[net]*[vat]'));